abloomston/workwithme.guide-myguide/index.md

 **What should people expect from you when they reach out to you on Email or Slack?**

   - If you want me to respond, then message me on slack!
   - On average, I receive about 104 emails per business day.
-So how about that slack?
+There is a good chance I will miss your email, even when I know to look for it.
+  - If you _must_ email me, let me know so I can create an email filter rule to forward it to my slack.

 **How should people best get your attention for urgent matters outside of normal working hours?**